Parmigianino: Bologna and return to Parma

 He resided in Bologna for nearly three years.
 At around 1528, he painted the Madonna and Child with Saints (Pinacoteca, Bologna), then later in 1528, he painted Madonna con la Rosa (Dresden) and Madonna with Saint Zachariah (Uffizi).
 By 1530 Parmigianino had returned to Parma.

 In 1531, Parmigianino received a commission for two altarpieces, depicting Saint Joseph and Saint John the Baptist, from the unfinished church of Santa Maria della Steccata.
 The brotherhood overseeing the church advanced him salary and promised him the supplies and materials; however, by 1535, the project was unfinished.
 In December, he nominated Don Nicola Cassola, a Parman cleric at the Roman Curia, to act as his legal representative.
 Parmigianino authorized him to collect the 50 gold scudi from Bonifazio Gozzadini for the Madonna with St. John the Baptist and St. Zacharias.

 In 1534, it was decided that the Madonna dal collo lungo (the Madonna with the Long Neck) would hang in the chapel of the family of Elena Baiardi.

 Parmigianino had probably expected to succeed Correggio in the favour of the church.
 However, in April 1538, the administrative offices commissioned initially Giorgio Gandini del Grano, then Girolamo Bedoli, to decorate the apse and choir of the Parma Cathedral.

 It is believed that at this time, he became a devotee of alchemy.
 Vasari hypothesizes that this was due to his fascination with magic.
 Scholars now agree that Parmigianino's scientific interests may have been due to his obsession with trying to find a new medium for his etchings.
 As a result of his alchemical researches, he completed little work in the church.
 He was imprisoned for two months for breach of contract after the Confraternita decided unanimously to ban him from continuing in their church.
 He was replaced between 1539 and 1540 by Giulio Romano, who also promptly withdrew from the contract.

 Parmigianino died of a fever in Casalmaggiore on 24 August 1540 at the age of 37 years.
-He is buried in the church of the Servite Friars "naked with a cross made of cypress wood on his chest".
+He was buried in the church of the Servite Friars, "naked with a cross made of cypress wood on his chest".

 Among those closely influenced by Parmigianino were his cousin Girolamo Mazzuoli and Girolamo's son Alessandro Mazzuoli; Pomponeo Amidano; Giacomo Bertoia; and Francesco Borgani.

-Works
+Printmaker

-Parmigianino was also an early Italian etcher, a technique that was pioneered in Italy by Marcantonio Raimondi, but which appealed to draughtsmen.
+Parmigianino was a pioneer of Italian etching, a technique that was pioneered in Italy by Marcantonio Raimondi, but which appealed to draughtsmen.
 Though the techniques of printing the copper plates required special skills, the ease with which acid, as a substitute for ink, could reproduce the spontaneity of an artist's hand attracted Parmigianino, a "master of elegant figure drawing".
-Parmigianino also designed chiaroscuro woodcuts, and although his output was small he had a considerable influence on Italian printmaking.
-Some of his prints were done in collaboration with Giovanni Jacopo Caraglio.
+Parmigianino also designed chiaroscuro woodcuts, which were cut by other artists.
+While his print output was small he had a considerable influence on Italian printmaking.
+Some of his prints were executed in collaboration with Giovanni Jacopo Caraglio.